Is a Correction Looming Ahead for Nutanix Inc. (NTNX)

-Nutanix Inc. (NASDAQ:NTNX) went up by 0.89% from its latest closing price compared to the recent 1-year high of $44.50.
-The company’s stock price has collected -0.72% of loss in the last five trading sessions.
-Barron’s reported on 05/26/22 that Nutanix Guidance Disappoints.
-Software Isn’t Immune to Supply-Chain Issues.
+Nutanix Inc. (NASDAQ:NTNX) went up by 29.13% from its latest closing price compared to the recent 1-year high of $44.50.
+The company’s stock price has collected 15.10% of gains in the last five trading sessions.
+Barron’s reported 13 hours ago that Nutanix Stock Is Soaring.
+Wall Street Likes the Upbeat Outlook.

 Is It Worth Investing in Nutanix Inc. (NASDAQ :NTNX) Right Now?